Best Coffee Grinder for French Press

 Only Buy These Types of Coffee Beans for the French Press

 Some coffee beans work better in a French Press than others.
-But, when I say “type”, it may not be what you are thinking.
+But, when we say “type”, it may not be what you are thinking.

 What Type of coffee bean should you look for?